uber-archive/pyflame/README.md

 ABI for the `PyCodeObject` type, so Pyflame only supports the Python 3 versions that header files were available for when Pyflame was compiled.

+It's possible for Pyflame to get confused about what Python version the target process is when profiling an embedded Python build, such as uWSGI.
+If you run into this issue, use the `--abi` option to force a particular Python ABI.

 ## Usage

 Pyflame has two distinct modes: you can attach to a running process, or you can